Bobby Thomson: Sign stealing

 Longstanding rumors that the Giants engaged in systematic sign stealing during the second half of the 1951 season were confirmed in 2001.
 Several players told The Wall Street Journal that beginning on July 20, coach Herman Franks used a telescope positioned in the Giants clubhouse behind center field to steal the finger signals of opposing catchers.
 Stolen signs were relayed to the Giants dugout via a buzzer wire.
 Joshua Prager, the author of the Journal article, outlined the evidence in greater detail in a 2008 book.

-Although Thomson always insisted that he had no foreknowledge of Branca's pitch, Sal Yvars told Prager that he relayed Rube Walker's fastball sign to Thomson.
+Although Thomson always insisted that he had no foreknowledge of Branca's pitch, Sal Yvars told Prager that he relayed Rube Walker's fastball sign to Thomson, though Thomson said that he was too focused on the at-bat to pay attention to the signal.
 Branca was privately skeptical of Thomson's denials, but made no public comment at the time.
 Later, he told The New York Times, "I didn't want to diminish a legendary moment in baseball.
 And even if Bobby knew what was coming, he had to hit it....
 Knowing the pitch doesn't always help."
 Whether the telescope-and-buzzer system contributed significantly to the Giants' late-season 37–7 win streak remains a subject of debate.
 Prager notes in his book that sign stealing was not specifically forbidden by MLB rules at the time and, moral issues aside, "...has been a part of baseball since its inception".
 Sign stealing using optical or other mechanical aids was outlawed by MLB in 1961.